Dacili/Ionic-app/README.md

 ``` ionic serve```
 If you want to create new component, or services, like you usually do with angular cli (ex. ng g service medi) you could do that similarly:
  ```ionic generate```
  and add parameters, or just go trough cmd options that it gives you.
+ When I was trying to run app on my mobile, I had a lot of issues.
+First you need to install Android studio, Java SDK.
+Gradle made me a lot of issues, such as incompatibility with latest Java.
+Environment variables updates, accepting licences agreements, Unsupported class file major version 61  ionic...
+And so on...